Dr Shasha Zhao

 Dr Zhao's current research centres on innovation and knowledge management of multinationals in and from emerging economies.
 She is also passionate about conducting research into the wider sustainability implications of MNE R&D and innovation activities.
 Most recently, she has been exploring digital technologies and industry 4.0 in international business and sustainable development.

-Dr Zhao has published in a wide range of journals including International Business Review, Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, Critical Perspectives on International Business, and Thunderbird International Business Review.
+Dr Zhao has published in a wide range of journals including Journal of World Business, International Business Review, Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, Critical Perspectives on International Business, and Thunderbird International Business Review.
 She is currently working on several papers for Journal of World Business, Journal of International Business Studies, and International Business Review.
-She was the Best Paper Award Winner at Euro-Asia Management Studies Association (EAMSA) Annual Meeting, 2019.
+Her lead-authored paper on innovation in emerging Asia won the Best Paper Award at Euro-Asia Management Studies Association (EAMSA) Annual Meeting, 2019.

 Currently editing a Special Issue in International Business Review (ABS3) on the topic of: MNE Innovation for Achieving the Sustainable Development Goals.